 We suggest keeping a copy of “Mr Bump” around your neck just to make it SUPER clear that you haven’t just been in an accident!

 Golden Ticket Costume

-We love this idea from teacher Kat – go as a golden ticket from Charlie and the Chocolate Factory!
-SUPER EASY!
+We love this idea from teacher Kat – she dressed as a golden ticket from Charlie and the Chocolate Factory!

 Simply cut an old yellow pillow case in half, and using fabric pens or sharpies, draw on the wording and designs you see in the picture.
-Then using safety pins, simply pin it to a black t shirt and you’re done!
+Then using safety pins, simply pin it to a black t shirt, then you’re done!